GalisGalisteo/sprint4-hexagonal-todolist/README.md

 ## Introduction

 The Todo List Project is a web application that allows users to create, manage, and organize their tasks.
-It provides a user-friendly interface to add, edit, complete, and delete tasks.
+Add, complete, delete, and find tasks.

 ## Features